walkerk1980/LSW/README.md

 We ask that before you start working on a contribution, please read our [Contributor's Guide](./CONTRIBUTING.md).

-For guidance on developing for WSL, please read the [developer docs](./doc/docs/dev-loop.md) for instructions on how to build WSL from source and details on its architecture.
+For guidance on developing for lsw, please read the [developer docs](./doc/docs/dev-loop.md) for instructions on how to build lsw from source and details on its architecture.

 ## Code of Conduct